-Lord Gill (73) suspended Sheriff Peter Black Watson (61) after demanding sight of a multi million pound writ against Glasgow law firm Levy & Mcrae – where Watson was formerly a partner.
+In response to queries from the media - the Judicial Office issued a statement revealing Lord Gill (73) suspended Sheriff Peter Black Watson (61) on 16 February 2015 - after demanding sight of a multi million pound writ against Glasgow law firm Levy & Mcrae – where Watson was formerly a partner.

-It has been reported Watson offered to step aside temporarily – while the litigation concluded - however a Judicial Office spokesperson said “The Lord President concluded that in the circumstances a voluntary de-rostering was not appropriate and that suspension was necessary in order to maintain public confidence in the judiciary.”
+It was also revealed Watson offered to step aside temporarily – while the litigation concluded - however a Judicial Office spokesperson said “The Lord President concluded that in the circumstances a voluntary de-rostering was not appropriate and that suspension was necessary in order to maintain public confidence in the judiciary.”

 Watson’s former law firm - Levy & McRae, is one of several companies being sued by Heather's liquidator, Ernst & Young, after the fund's collapse in 2010.
 Watson was a director of a company called Mathon Ltd - a key part of the Heather empire.

 The collapsed hedge fund Heather Capital – run by lawyer Gregory King is now the subject of a Police Scotland investigation and reports to the Crown Office.
 Gregory King – a lawyer - is named along with three others – lawyer Andrew Sobolewski, accountant Andrew Millar and property expert Scott Carmichael in a police report.